-Upon driving down the narrow isthmus, I could see that this was going to be a wonderful day trip from the popular Sunny Beach resorts nearby.
+Upon driving down the narrow isthmus, I could see that this was going to be a wonderful day trip from Sunny Beach, Bulgaria’s most popular beach, nearby.
 As you cross the narrow strip of land, a wooden windmill welcomes you to this ancient town, hidden away behind the remains of the Roman Fortress walls.

 Sound delightful yet?
 PIN IT FOR LATER!!